 Sometimes one type of product can be an extension of another, in spite of the fact that the name doesn’t indicate this.
 That’s kind of the case with bench scales.
-Garber Metrology has sold and serviced bench scales for over 35 years and, as the purpose of this blog is to help you make the most educated decisions you can with regard to your needs, we are going to take a look at platform scales vs bench scales.
+Garber Metrology has sold and serviced bench scales since 1975 and, as the purpose of this blog is to help you make the most educated decisions you can with regard to your needs, we are going to take a look at platform scales vs bench scales.
 As you will see, both can really be taken at face value.

 It is important to always remember that any object on a platform scale must be placed as close to the center of the platform as possible to get the most accurate weight measurement.
 Obviously, for larger objects it’s important that the object is centered on the platform.
 Once this is done, the weight is determined and sent to a digital indicator/digital meter that can be close to the platform itself or connected remotely from another location.